Seiberg-Witten Geometry of Four-Dimensional $\mathcal N=2$ Quiver Gauge Theories: The Seiberg--Witten curves in some detail

 \subsection{Relation to many-body systems and spin chains}

 The parameters of the spectral curve \eqref{eq:laxop} are holomorphic functions on ${\pv}^{\circ}$, which Poisson-commute, and define the integrable system.
 One way of enumerating the Hamiltonians of the integrable system is to mimic the construction of Hamiltonians \eqref{eq:hitcham} of the higher genus Hitchin system.
-For example, the quadratic Casimir is a meromorphic $2$-differential on $\ec$ with the fixed second order poles at $t = {\ct}_{j}$
+For example, the quadratic Casimir is a meromorphic $2$-differential on $\ec$ with the fixed second-order poles at $t = {\ct}_{j}$

-The Hamiltonians $U_{2,0}$, $U_{2,1,j}$ are computed explicitly in \cite{Nekrasov:1995nq}.
-They describe the motion of $N$ particles on $\ec$ with the coordinates $w_{1}, \ldots , w_{N}$, which have additional $GL(r+1, {\BC})$-spin degrees of freedom.
+The Hamiltonians $U_{2,0}$, $U_{2,1,j}$ are computed explicitly in~\cite{Nekrasov:1995nq}.
+They describe the motion of $N$ particles on $\ec$ with the coordinates $w_{1}, \dots , w_{N}$, which have additional ${\rm GL}(r+1, {\BC})$-spin degrees of freedom.
 However, in view of our gauge theory analysis, it seems more natural to view this system as the $\Gli$-spin chain.
 We conjecture that the deformation quantization of the properly compactified phase space $\pv$ will contain the subalgebra ${\CalA}_{\ma}$ of the Yangian $Y(\Gli)$ algebra, which is a deformation of the Yangian of the affine ${\hat A}_{r}$.

-The relation of many-body systems and spin chains based on finite dimensional symmetry groups was discussed in the context of Hecke symplectic correspondences in \cite{Levin:2001nm, Olshanetsky:2008uu}.
-One can also interpret the results of \cite{Felder:1995iv} as the quantum version of this correspondence.
+The relation of many-body systems and spin chains based on finite-dimensional symmetry groups was discussed in the context of Hecke symplectic correspondences in~\cite{Levin:2001nm, Olshanetsky:2008uu}.
+One can also interpret the results of~\cite{Felder:1995iv} as the quantum version of this correspondence.

-\section{Class II theories of $D$ type}
+\subsection{Class II theories of $\boldsymbol{D}$ type}

 In this section $\gq = \hat D_{r}$.